top of page

 in production

 Tarcisia Tiningkon is quirky, funny, and warm.
 She defies traditional gender roles in a male-dominated society, is the daughter of the local chief, and a mother of four.
 "I," the filmmaker, am fascinated by her.
-"I" have the desire to capture her in sight and sound, to follow the traces she leaves for me like breadcrumbs.
+"I" desire to capture her in sight and sound, to follow the traces she leaves for me like breadcrumbs.
 But often, she eludes me—either through the contamination of my gaze or simply because she doesn’t feel like it.

 For centuries, Vanuatu has served as a projection screen for Western fantasies about the exotic.
-Explorers, missionaries, French and British colonizers, tourists, and film crews have come and gone, leaving their mark and bringing home sensational images of the "other": the cannibal, the tribal, the dangerous black figure on heavenly white beaches.
-Today, this independent archipelago is in a state of transformation.
-Climate change, neo-colonialism, and digitalization collide with Vanuatu’s secluded position, its traditional economy, rituals, and magic—collectively known as kastom.
+Explorers, missionaries, French and British colonisers, tourists, and film crews have come and gone, leaving their mark and bringing home sensational images of the "other": the cannibal, the tribal, the dangerous black figure on heavenly white beaches.
+Today, this independent archipelago is undergoing a transformation.
+Climate change, neo-colonialism, and digitalisation collide with Vanuatu’s secluded position, its traditional economy, rituals, and magic—collectively known as 'kastom.'

 Credits: